gerners/tamock/README.md

 HSXn - HiSeqX PCR free (150bp),		HSXt - HiSeqX TruSeq (150bp),		MinS - MiniSeq TruSeq (50bp),
 MSv1 - MiSeq v1 (250bp),			MSv3 - MiSeq v3 (250bp),			NS50 - NextSeq500 v2 (75bp)

-Defaults to sample specific error profile determination (custom).
+Defaults to sample specific error profile, calculated on-the-fly (custom).

 * --qprof1

-Precalculated forward-read quality profile for custom error profile in ART, together with -M custom.
+Pre-calculated forward-read quality profile for custom error profile in ART.
 Replaces calculation of error profiles of input sequences.

 * --qprof2

-Precalculated reverse-read quality profile for custom error profile in ART, together with -M custom.
+Pre-calculated reverse-read quality profile for custom error profile in ART.
 Replaces calculation of error profiles of input sequences.

 * -l/--length

 Read length of simulated reads.
 Should be matched with a realistic error profile with according read lengths (-M).
-If not provided, determined from first 1000 reads of input sequences.
+If not provided, the longest read length from the first 250 reads of input sequences are used.

 * --mean-fragment-length

-Mean size of frament length for paired-end simulations by ART.
+Mean size of fragment length for paired-end simulations by ART.
 Defaults to 200.

 * --sd-fragment-length